UPB-Admin/ansible-keycloak/README.md

   - `pki_dhparams`: A predefined pair of Diffie-Hellman parameters to copy to the servers, since DH parameter generation can take a long time (tens of minutes, up to hours);
-  - `service_hostname_dns`: List of DNS names that can be used to reach the load balancers.
-Values must be DNS names, as `DNS:` is prepended before each name as part of the Subject Alternative Name field during certificate generation);
+  - `service_hostname_dns`: DNS name that can be used to reach the load balancers.
+Value must be a valid DNS name, as `DNS:` is prepended before the name as part of the Subject Alternative Name field during certificate generation);
   - `access_admin_allowed_sources`: List of IPs that the admin console can be reached from.
 The values must be IPs since the load balancer may not resolve names;